NVE/fram-demo/README.md

 # FRAM demo

 ## About
-See [FRAM demo](https://nve.github.io/fram-demo/) for description of the demo case.
+See [FRAM demo](https://nve.github.io/fram-demo/) for description of the demo case with JulES power market model and [the video of the demo model runs](https://www.youtube.com/watch?v=YmQZLke86vY).

 See [FRAM mainpage](https://nve.github.io/fram/) for general description of the FRAM system.